-Immunology is the investigation of all parts of the immune system in all life forms.
-It manages the physiological working of the immune system in conditions of both wellbeing and disease; glitches of the immune system in immunological scatters (autoimmune diseases, hypersensitivities, immune inadequacy, transplant dismissal); the physical, substance and physiological qualities of the parts of the immune system in vitro, in situ, and in vivo.
-Infections are firmly immunogenic and prompts 2 sorts of immune reactions; humoral and cell.
-The collection of specificities of T and B cells are framed by revisions and substantial transformations.
-T and B cells don't for the most part perceive similar epitopes present on a similar infection.
-B cells see the free unaltered proteins in their local 3-D adaptation though T cells for the most part observe the Ag in a denatured structure related to MHC particles.
-The qualities of the immune response to a similar infection may vary in various people contingent upon their hereditary constitutions.
+Viral immunology is the investigation of viral contaminations and resistant reactions towards viral diseases which can cause malicious impact on the elements of the cells.
+It incorporates both DNA and RNA viral diseases.
+Infections are unequivocally immunogenic and create 2 sorts of invulnerable reactions; humoral and cell.
+T and B cells don't by and large perceive similar epitopes exhibit on a similar infection.
+B cells see the free unaltered proteins in their local 3-D compliance though T cells typically observe the Ag in a denatured frame in conjunction with MHC atoms.
+The qualities of the safe response to a similar infection may vary in various people contingent upon their hereditary constitutions.

 - Viral invasion, evasion, and resistance

 - Pathogenesis of viral infection in body

 - Viral proteins